 It is likely that many of you visiting this website know a friend or relative whose child has a developmental disorder.
-This is not surprising, as current estimates now place one out of every 166 children on the autistic spectrum.
-This alarming statistic has prompted the recent launch of the federal government’s ten-year campaign to understand and treat children with autistic spectrum disorders (ASD).
+This is not surprising, as current estimates now place one out of every 68 children on the autism spectrum.
+This statistic has led many governments, communities, and institutions to launch new programs and autism focused initiatives.
 But if we are to truly change the outlook for these children, we must begin by changing our assumptions.

 Take the case of “David.”
 At 2 1/2 years old, David could not use language meaningfully, and made little eye contact with others.
 He engaged in repetitive behavior, lining up cars over and over again.
 David’s treatment program, based on the older model of treating symptoms, had enabled him to memorize more words, but he was not becoming more spontaneous or interactive with others.

 It was clear that David was missing crucial pieces of early development.
 Our goal was to help him learn to enjoy true intimacy with his family, respond to social and emotional cues, and use language meaningfully.
 To do this, we had to figure out that he was very oversensitive to sound – the normal human voice was almost frightening to him – and he was confused by what he heard and saw, making it hard for him to enjoy intimacy, communicate or think.
 David also had a hard time figuring out how to carry out actions that required more than one step, such as running after the ball to bring it back.
 This made it hard for him to interact socially.

 As we worked with the family on a comprehensive program to deal with the missing pieces in David’s development, gradually we were able to create experiences where he could take pleasure in a warm, close relationship with his family, and become engaged in the back-and-forth of natural communication with gestures and words.